Opening Soon

 Activities funded

-- Activities that present Canadian literature to the public.
+- Activities that present Canadian literature to the public through events, programs or other platforms.

-- Programs engaging literary artists in arts education activities.
+- Programs that engage literary artists in arts education activities, such as workshops or educational outreach.

 Eligibility

-- The organization must have at least $75,000 in total revenues for the last fiscal year and projected revenues for the current and requested years (for those not currently receiving funding from this program).
+- The organization must have at least $75,000 in total revenues in the last fiscal year and in projected revenues for the current and requested years (if not already funded by this program).

-- The organization must demonstrate two years of sustained, regular, ongoing programming as of the application date.
+- The organization must demonstrate at least two years of sustained, regular and ongoing programming by the application date.

 Who is eligible?